 “If you ask the average Amishman on the street, ‘Why don’t you have electricity?’” says Wengerd, “he would say something like, ‘It connects me to the larger world and makes me dependent on the larger world in ways that I find troubling.’”
 Many further object to television and the internet because they promote vanity and sexual impurities, rather than Biblical values.
 For his part, Wengerd uses electricity in a limited capacity – for example, to power his office lights and phone.
 But thanks to the solar panels, which feed a battery, he’s off the grid, not dependent on the government or the oil industry for power.

-Plain communities might point the way towards a better concept of autonomy, one that balances patient choice with patient responsibility.
 The Amish and other groups such as Old Order Mennonites refer to themselves as “Plain” because they choose to live a modest lifestyle centred on their faith and separated from the rest of the world.
 There is some diversity between Plain groups, as each community creates its own rules for everything from clothing to technology use.
 In general, though, Plain people complete formal education in eighth grade (aged 14), use horse and carriage for daily travel, reject mains electricity, and interact with outsiders in a limited capacity.
 In most Plain communities, individual families and businesses sell furniture, produce or handmade quilts to the wider population, whom they turn to for services such as banking and emergency taxi rides.

 The biggest and most complicated cultural intersection is the modern health care system.
 Plain people often advocate for more freedom in deciding when to go to a hospital, how to get there, and what interventions will be used.
 In short, they want greater autonomy.